 The “meat glue” is made from thrombin a coagulated protein plus a fibrous protein called fibrin.
 These are extracted from animal blood.
 The most shocking part of the TV program I watched was the fact that the finished joint of beef featured in the program really looked like a prime piece of meat.
 Oh! how easily we are deceived.
 The strange thing is the end product was tasty.
 It’s just the thought of eating thrombin and fibrin that puts me off buying again.

 I really recommend reading the book “Low-Carb Slow Cooker Classics” by Dana Carpenter.
 A “must read” for anyone who follows a low keto carb diet.
 Dana’s book is a mine of useful information.
-Lots of delicious slow cooker meat recipes.
+Lots of delicious slow cooker meat recipes and low carb ham recipes.
 Together with some good low carb alternatives to high carb foods like fauxtatoes (mashed potato substitute made primarily from cauliflower).

 This recipe inspired by her book is called “Honey Roasted Ham” a slightly odd name as the recipe doesn’t contain any honey – go figure!
 I have always found the slow cooker the best way to cook ham.
 For the low carb ham glaze I used artificial sweetener if you hate to use artificial sweetener then a tsp of honey would not increase the carbs significantly, as proportionality the honey would represent only a small amount of the total dish.
 Also, the brown sugar is entirely optional.

 Here is my take on a low carb crock pot ham, that is simple and easy to make.
 Use this hot or cold for main meals or could be used for lunches with salad or a light snack with cream cheese and olives..

 Ingredients: Slow Cooker “Honey Baked” Ham

 55 ml cider vinegar or red wine vinegar

 10g artificial sweetener – I used a product that contained aspartame or 1 tsp honey.